Board of Directors

 Karen Albert is in her first term on the Board.
 A long time animal lover, Karen has parented birds, squirrels, dogs, snakes, lizards, turtles (for the kids), and backyard deer.
 Karen wants to provide a safe home for all adoptable animals.
 In addition to serving on the AWLA Board of Directors, she serves on the Ethics Committee and the Development Committee.
 A criminal justice planner, Karen lives with her family in Arlington.

-Jennifer Barnes is in her third term on the Board and has been a volunteer with AWLA for the past 20 years.
-She has volunteered as an adoption counselor; wildlife driver; pet-assisted therapy group member; as a member of the Special Events, Development, and Ethics Committees; and as past president of the AWLA Board.
+Jennifer Barnes is in her fourth term on the Board and has been a volunteer with AWLA for the past 20 years.
+She has volunteered as an adoption counselor; wildlife driver; pet-assisted therapy group member; as a member of the Special Events, Development, Governance, and Ethics Committees; and as past president of the AWLA Board.
 She has adopted two cats from AWLA, one with special needs who benefited from the AWLA Healthy Pet Fund.
 She works for the U.S. Department of Justice and lives in Alexandria.

 Alissa Curry is in her first term as a Board Member for AWLA.
-She lives in Arlington with her Partner, son, dog, and two cats.
+She lives in Arlington with her partner, children, dog, and two cats.
 Their dog, Emma, was rescued from Rockin’ P Boxer in Atlanta and their two cats, Molly and Madison, were rescued from Atlanta Pet Rescue where they lived prior to moving to Arlington three years ago.
 They have a full house, but have always enjoyed animals and could not imagine life without them.
 Alissa works for Cardinal bank as a commercial lender.
 She serves on the Finance committee and the Ethics committee at AWLA.